JadeCreativeL/HRAttrition/README.md

 ## Project duration
 Project duration varies between 2 weeks - 2 months.
 The project starts by getting an understanding of the situation and gathering the right data.
 After collecting the right data, I start analyzing the data and share the results.
 Finally, I will make the algorithm or model with you can implement in your business

+To find more detail, please read my pdf report